Pece17/LinuxServerManagement/README.md

 http://repo.saltstack.com/

-# Installing Salt on Ubuntu Master, CentOS Minion, and Ubuntu Minion (Work in progress) < Write!
+# Bootstrapping Salt Master on Ubuntu Master, and Salt Minion on CentOS Minion and Ubuntu Minion (Work in progress) < Write!

 # Taking a snapshot with Rovious CP (Work in progress) < Write!